Asbury Park, New Jersey: Hotels

 At one time, there were many hotels along the beachfront.
 Many were demolished after years of sitting vacant, although the Sixth Avenue House Bed & Breakfast Hotel (formerly Berea Manor) was recently restored after being abandoned in the 1970s—it is no longer operational and was sold as a single family home.
 Hotels like the Berkeley and Oceanic Inn have operated concurrently for decades, while the Empress Hotel and the former Hotel Tides were restored and reopened.
-The Asbury Hotel, located on 5th Avenue, was the first hotel to be "built" in Asbury Park in 50+ years.
-It stands where the old Salvation Army building once stood, which has sat vacant for over a decade.
-The building itself was not torn down, but the entire inside was gutted and redone.
-Glass paneling was added to the front and all the original outside brickwork was kept.
-While located a block and a half from the beach, a great view of the ocean is still offered by the upper floors and rooftop.
+The Asbury Hotel, located on 5th Avenue a block from the boardwalk, opened in 2017 as the city's first new hotel in decades, constructed in the shell of a former Salvation Army boardinghouse.

-Currently open hotels include the Berkeley Oceanfront Hotel (formerly the Berkeley-Carteret Oceanfront Hotel), The Empress Hotel, the St. Laurent Social Club (formerly known as Hotel Tides), Asbury Park Inn, Oceanic Inn, Mikell's Big House Bed & Breakfast as well as The Asbury Hotel and The Asbury Ocean Club Hotel, both developed by iStar, the master developer for the Asbury Park Waterfront.
+Operating hotels include the Berkeley Oceanfront Hotel (formerly the Berkeley-Carteret Oceanfront Hotel), The Empress Hotel, the St. Laurent Social Club (formerly known as Hotel Tides), Asbury Park Inn, Mikell's Big House Bed & Breakfast as well as The Asbury Hotel and The Asbury Ocean Club Hotel, both developed by iStar, the master developer for the Asbury Park Waterfront.